codefori/docs/docs/pages/api/extending.md

 }
 ```

-### `connected` event
+### `connected` context

-It is recommended to use the extensions activiation event and make it so the extension is only activated when viewed or a command is activated.
-If you refer to the **Views** section, make it so the view is only shown when connected and then use an `onView` activiation event.
+It is recommended to use the extensions activation event and make it so the extension is only activated when viewed or a command is activated.
+If you refer to the **Views** section, make it so the view is only shown when connected and then use an `onView` activation event.
 This means by the time the view is used, there should be a connection.

 ```json
 "views": {